dearTeddy/testGit/README.md

-# This if for use git study
+# This i for use git study